Mint

 Method

-Refrigerate in damp paper towels inside a plastic bag, or place stems in water like flowers
+Refrigerate in damp paper towel wrapped in plastic bag, or place stems in water glass covered loosely with plastic

 Duration